BNoordam/deepMulti-robot/README.md

 Demo.py is the script performing image predictions.
 The trained model is retrieved from https://tubcloud.tu-berlin.de/s/Sa5rN5JK7poGawr (IMRC lab Berlin).
 This research used the pre-trained model: models/loca_net_models/locanet/random-flight-filter1.
 In line 70 this file should be read.
 Make sure that the Conda environment is activated when using the Python script.

 The  results can be found in Google drive.
 In the final paper in chapter 5.4.
-The raw images captured during flight, which are not yet classified, are listed in Google Drive under data/raw images.
+The raw images captured during flight, which are not yet classified, are listed in Google Drive under data/raw images/raw.

 # locaNet - Monocular Multi-robot Relative Localization with Deep Neural Networks